hamlet-io/docs/docs/in-depth/layers/tenant.md

 That's all it takes to create your first Tenant and its minimal configuration.

-Now let's take a look at what Hamlet has created for us.
+Now let's take a look at what hamlet has created for us.

 ```bash
 $ tree ./accounts